canonical/charmed-aether-sd-core/docs/how-to/test_upf_performance.md

 ### Summary

-The results above show the throughput of the connection between the UE and the host.
-In this case:
+The results above show the throughput of the connection between the UE and the host, going through the UPF.
+In this case, the results are:
-- **Uplink**: 7.23 Mbits/sec
+- **Uplink**: 7.23 Mbps/sec
-- **Downlink**: 191 Mbits/sec
+- **Downlink**: 191 Mbps/sec